mendelr20/phase-1-project/README.md

   -  I will be able to put in the patients age if the dosage goes by age and if it is a drug with a minimum or maximum age it will required it and indicate if it is not allowed.
   - If it is a Drug that is delivered via a infusion over a certain amount of time it will be able to calculate based on:
   -  What size drip set it is.
+- A standard Drug Calculator which will be able to calculate based on all the above mentioned features.